harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/1-ccm-recommendations/azure-vm.md

 Virtual machines are considered low-utilization:

-* If their CPU utilization is 5 percent or less and their network utilization is less than 2 percent and have threshold memory pressure numbers
+* If their CPU utilization is 5 percent or less and their network utilization is less than 2 percent and have threshold memory pressure numbers.

-* If the current workload can be accommodated by a smaller virtual machine size.
+* If the current workload can be accommodated by a smaller sized virtual machine.

 You can view the recommendations for your Azure VMs on the **Recommendations** page.